 Each summer we hire a wide variety of positions, all of which are essential to the successful operation of camp.
 Leadership staff typically have at least one year of prior camp experience at Pyoca or another youth camp.
 For more information on current available positions, see below.
-Leadership Staff: Explore Camp Coordinator (2nd - 4th grade), Discover Camp Coordinator (4th - 6th grade), Challenge Camp Coordinator (7th - 9th grade), Adventure Coordinator, Media and Craft Coordinator, Healthcare Supervisor, and Chaplain; minimum 21 years of age.
+Leadership Staff: Explore Camp Coordinator (2nd - 4th grade), Discover Camp Coordinator (4th - 6th grade), Challenge Camp Coordinator (7th - 9th grade), Day Camp Coordinator, Media and Craft Coordinator; minimum 21 years of age.
 Counseling Staff: Camp Counselors; minimum 19 years of age.
 Support Staff: Lifeguards and Kitchen Assistants; minimum 16 years of age.
-We deeply value the service and hard work of our staff, and recognize the high expectations and demands of working on a camp staff.
-In 2019 we made the decision to nearly double our summer staff salaries to ensure that our staff are compensated in a manner which fully reflects the level of hard work and dedication they give throughout a summer season.
 Staff salaries range from $325 - $450 per week and are posted alongside each position.
 Staff are paid for their two weeks of training prior to campers arriving, as well as any other advance training, and have opportunities to work events at camp throughout the fall and spring retreat seasons.
-Orchard Park Presbyterian Church for their financial support and grant funding that allowed us to make this pay increase possible.

 The personal, spiritual, and professional development of our summer staff is just as critical to our mission as the care and nurture of our campers.
 Over the summer staff are expected to set S.M.A.R.T. goals and will meet with our Assistant Program Director Tom once a week for a general check-in and to follow-up on the progress of their goals.
 Staff are then evaluated at the end of the summer based on their overall performance and ability to meet these goals.
 INTERNSHIP OPPORTUNITIES:

-For questions related to working on summer staff, please contact Program Director Rev. Molly DeWitt at email@example.com.
+For questions related to working on summer staff, please contact Assistant Program Director Tom Smith at email@example.com.